antofic/GraphCodable/Docs/UserGuide.md

 Instead, `gcodableVersion` and `binaryIOVersion` are versions for internal use of the two packages and the user cannot use them.

-Finally, it is **important** to note that the version of BinaryIO is unique and global for the entire archive and shared with GraphCodable.
+Finally, it is **important** to note that the **userVersion** of BinaryIO is unique and global for the entire archive and shared with GraphCodable.
 It follows that whenever any BinaryIO type (or any GraphCodable type using it) being encoded changes  it is necessary to increment **`userVersion`**.

 ### GraphCodable and BinaryIO for some system types